 - Two pair of Tree Swallows will not nest side by side in two boxes mounted on

 - But some species of cavity-nesting birds, including Tree Swallows, will nest

 surprisingly close to other species.

-- For instance, Tree Swallows and bluebirds will sometimes nest in boxes mounted
+- For example, swallows and bluebirds will sometimes nest in boxes attached to

-on the same pole, and box pairing is a tactic to consider if swallow -bluebird
+the same pole, and box pairing is a tactic to consider if swallow-bluebird

-competition for single boxes is an issue.
+competition for single boxes is an issue for you.
 (See Bluebird Competition).

 - It is also common to see swallow boxes attached to the backs of Wood Duck

 boxes, in order to reduce Tree Swallow annoyance of the ducks.

 - Over the years Steve Simmons of California has had 12 different species